 I found just about everything I needed here, and more—organic peanut putter, alternative milks, meat substitutes, hummus.
 There was even a beauty and vitamin section.
 Definitely the most extensive stock and overall reasonable prices for organic-specific stores in Bordeaux.
 Location is convenient as well, just a few steps away from la rue Ste Catherine, a major tourist destination because of its plethora of iconic retail stores (it’s also the longest pedestrian road in France, at 1.2 km!).

 Tram stop: ligne A/B, Hôtel de Ville

-Need some groceries, and some clothes?
-Luckily, Naturalia is in the mall Saint-Christoly, which also boasts an H&M and Monoprix.
-This shop is smaller than La Vie Saine, but could be much more cost-efficient for certain items–I liked buying their bulk items, as well as their chia seeds (a 500g bag was only around 5 euros!).
+Naturalia is in the mall Saint-Christoly, which also has several other shops.
+This shop is smaller than La Vie Saine, but could be much more cost-efficient for certain items—I liked buying their bulk items, as well as their chia seeds (a 500g bag was only around 5 euros!).
 They also had a nice selection of fruits and veggies (see the romanesco broccoli in the above photo).

 Best value: Casino

 Tram stop: ligne B, Peixotto

 When my parents saw my credit card statement, they were appalled to see “Casino” listed so many times—they thought I’d been gambling!
 In reality, I’d been shopping smart at the supermarket near campus.

 The organic section here is inexpensive and extensive—I was able to score unsweetened soymilk fortified with calcium for only 1 euro, whole-grain bread for 2 euros, and dark chocolate dipped rice cakes for 1,20 euros.
 This was all basically half-price compared to organic stores!
 Another perk—you can make grocery runs between classes (especially if you’re at Bordeaux 1).
 And final pro tip: sign up for a student card, which automatically gives you 5% off each trip!